agiliq/agiliq-jekyll/_posts/2021-07-09-django-apm-with-datadog.md

 ## Application performance monitoring

-Application performance monitoring (i.e APM) is a way to anaylyse the each transaction of an application and find the pitfalls of it.
+Application performance monitoring (i.e APM) is a way to analyze the each transaction of an application and find the pitfalls of it.

 APM allow us to find